ThePhD/ThePhD.github.io/_posts/2022-03-13-To Save C, We Must Save ABI.markdown

 - Oracle C: `#pragma redefine_extname NormalName _BinarySymbolName`
 - GCC, Arm Keil, and similar C implementations: `Ret NormalName (Arg, Args...) __attribute__((alias("_BinarySymbolName")))`

 All of them have slightly different requirements and semantics, but boil down to the same goal.
 It replaces the `NormalName` at compilation (translation) time with `_BinarySymbolName`, optionally performing some amount of type/entity checking during compilation to prevent connecting to things that do not exist to the compiler's view (`alias` works this way in particular, while the others will happily do not checking and link to oblivion).
-These annotations make it possible to "redirect" a given declaration from it's original name to another name.
+These annotations make it possible to "redirect" a given declaration from its original name to another name.
 It's used in many standard libray distributions, including musl libc.
 For example, using using this `weak_alias` macro and the `__typeof` functionality, musl redeclares several different kinds of names and [links them to specifically-versioned symbols within its own binary](https://git.musl-libc.org/cgit/musl/tree/src/stdio/fscanf.c) to satisfy glibc compatibility:

 ```cpp